 - Think critically and systematically about government and politics across local, national, and global settings;

 - Prepare for successful careers and graduate study in law, public service, politics, international affairs, and numerous other fields;

 - Become active and informed citizens through an understanding of American politics and society; and,

 - Contribute to the discipline of political science through professional participation and scholarly activities in academic and civic communities.

-There are several advantages to studying politics at CSULA:
+There are notable advantages to studying politics at Cal State Los Angeles:

-- A well-rounded faculty of both senior and junior scholars who effectively cover the major fields in the discipline of political science.
+- An experienced faculty of both senior and junior scholars who effectively cover the major fields in the discipline of political science.

 - A department and university culture that values effective and enthusiastic teaching.

 - Relatively small classes (usually no more than 40 students) that encourage interaction among students and faculty.

 - The stimulation of studying politics in an exciting city marked by constant change and robust political conflict.